 First, think about the type/field of research that you may be interested in (e.g., anesthesiology).
 Then, identify a faculty member who might have a project on which you can work.
-If you need help identifying potential advisors, approach the departmental research contact and he/she will point you to one or more faculty members who may be a good match for you (e.g., Dr. Joseph is the contact person for anesthesiology).
+If you need help identifying potential advisors, approach the departmental director or research contact and he/she will point you to one or more faculty members who may be a good match for you (e.g., Dr. Joseph is the director and primary contact for anesthesiology).
 You may also approach faculty members who served as advisors to recent student summer research projects and check for opportunities among posted/advertised projects.
-If all else fails, you can contact the JMC Student Summer Research Program director or coordinator for help.
+If all else fails, you can contact the SKMC Student Summer Research Program director or coordinator for help.

 In some instances, this is not possible, as noted in the description of particular programs (e.g., Emergency Medicine, see Research Programs).
 However, in most other cases, having talked to a departmental research contact and possibly having identified an advisor is highly desirable.
 Having outlined a specific project is not required but a general discussion of potential projects is strongly encouraged.
 Students who have already identified an advisor and have discussed possible summer projects with him/her by the time of their application to the program receive priority in the selection process (both for program admission and funding support).
 So, please approach potential advisors (if appropriate) as early as possible to discuss your interests and research projects on which you might be able to work during the summer.